 Initial values for the means, covariances, and mixture weights in Eqn.
-4 can be estimated using K-means clustering of the training samples.
-To give equal emphasis to each dimension of \mathbf{f} , we first whiten [9] the class training data.
+4 can be estimated using K-means clustering of the training samples (after whitening [6] to give equal emphasis to each dimension of f).
 As the clustering result can vary depending on the seed values (initial means), we repeat the entire EM algorithm multiple times, each time using a K-means clustering result from a different random seed initialization.
 Finally, we choose the EM mixture model that produces the maximum class log-likelihood (Eqn.
 5).